CalebChadz/Side-Channel-Cache-Attack/README.md

 # Side-Channel-Cache-Attack
-Detect the size of system cache by timing cache reads on different lengths of data.
+Detect the size of system LLC (Last Layer Cache) cache by timing cache reads on different lengths of data (using a side-chain algorithm to infer the size analogous to the side-chain techniques used in Spectre and Meltdown's exploitation of speculative execution).

 Reccomended parameters:
 Steps = 512 or 256 for faster run time.